-Outputs from CCB and FCB's:
+Outputs from CCB and FCB's :

-- Relay Contact Outputs: - IRI Gas Valve (CCB 120vac- optional): - Provides electrical power to operate an IRI Gas Valve device. - Alarm (CCB 24vac- optional): - Provides electrical power to operate on external alarm.
-This can be an audio device (i.e. Sonalert), a visual device (lamp), or any other device that will operate with the voltage and current level provided. - Pump (CCB 120vac required on systems that do not have an external pump): - Provides electrical power to directly operate a pump or the coil of an externally connected contactor. - Powered Vent (CCB 24vac optional): Provides electrical power to operate a powered vent. - Low and High Speed Blowers (FCB 120vac required on stage 1 and on stage 2 of a 4-stage system and optional on others.):
+- Relay Contact Outputs: - IRI Gas Valve (CCB 120vac- optional):

+Provides electrical power to operate an IRI Gas Valve device. • Alarm (CCB - 24vac- optional):

+Provides electrical power to operate on external alarm.
+This can be an audio device (i.e. Sonalert), a visual device (lamp), or any other device that will operate with the voltage and current level provided.

+• Pump (CCB - 120vac - required on systems that do not have an external pump):

+Provides electrical power to directly operate a pump or the coil of an externally connected contactor.

-- Independent outputs that provide power to operate low and high speed blower output.
-Dip switches on the FCB's enable/ disable the use of blowers on stages 2, 3 and 4. - Igniter (FCB 120vac required on stage 1 and on stage 2 of a 4-stage system and optional on others.): - Provides power to operate the Silicon Carbide igniter.
+- Powered Vent (CCB 24vac optional): Provides electrical power to operate a powered vent. - Low and High Speed Blowers (FCB 120vac required on stage 1 and on stage 2 of a 4-stage system and optional on others.): Independent outputs that provide power to operate low and high blower output only.
+Dip switches on the FCB's enable/disable the use of blowers on stages 2, 3 and 4. - Igniter (FCB 120vac required on stage 1 and on stage 2 of a 4-stage system and optional on others.): Provides power to operate the igniters.
 Dip switches on the FCB's enables/disables the use of an igniter on stages 2, 3 and 4. - Gas Valve (FCB 24vac required): Provides power to activate the gas valve.
 The gas valve cannot be activated when the ECO contacts are open. - Direct Connection Output: - Low Water Cut Off (CCB 24vac optional): Directly connected to the 24 vac line to provide power to operate an external LWCO device.